WordPress/create-block-theme/readme.txt

 - Embed Google Fonts in your theme
 - Embed local font assets in your theme

+The plugin is development only — not intended for use on production websites, but used as a tool to create new themes.

 = Step 1 – Setup =
 Install and activate the [Create Block Theme](https://wordpress.org/plugins/create-block-theme) plugin.